-2019 will be the seventh consecutive year in which the International School of Lyon and the Cité Scolaire Internationale de Lyon collaborate, to organize ILYMUN.
-The conference will take place In mid-January, (dates to be confirmed in September), in the prestigious Hôtel de Région Auvergne-Rhône-Alpes (1 Esplanade François Mitterrand, 69269 Lyon, Cedex 02).
-We invite keen and bright high school pupils to join us to debate and take action!
+2021 will be the ninth consecutive year in which the International School of Lyon and the Cité Scolaire Internationale de Lyon collaborate to organise ILYMUN.
+The conference usually takes place around the 30th, 31st January and 1st of February, in the prestigious ‘Hôtel de Région Auvergne-Rhône-Alpes’ (1 Esplanade François Mitterrand, 69269 Lyon, Cedex 02); however, due to the Covid-19 pandemic these dates and the setting of the conference are still to be confirmed.
+We have invited keen and bright high school pupils to join us to debate and take action!

 We believe that by involving youth in finding solutions and taking action, we can make a difference.
-Therefore, in addition to our core MUN committees, we will once again host the Action Assembly, in which students represent themselves rather than countries in order to work towards real change in their local communities, and the Youth Conference for “collège” or middle school students from the Auvergne-Rhône-Alpes region.
+Therefore, in addition to our core MUN committees, we will once again host the Action Assembly, in which students represent themselves rather than countries in order to work towards real change in their local communities, striving for change through direct action.
+Additionally, ILYMUN will also be hosting the ‘Youth Conference’ for middle school students from the Auvergne-Rhône-Alpes region.

 We will also offer the Model International Court of Justice (ICJ), a forum that mediates conflicts between two nations by reflecting on treaties, international conventions, and international law.
 The ICJ is a unique and enriching experience for delegates who wish to try something different to ordinary committees, particularly for those interested in pursuing a career in law.

 All in all, we vow to make ILYMUN 2021 an unforgettable and thrilling experience for all its participants!